FUSEngineering/EGR16-Spring24-Arduino-Theresa-John-Mariano-Brendan/README.md

     - Attach a copy of the technical notes recorded by each member as an appendix.
 SHOULD include (in own words): scan of handwritten/typed notes with descriptions of key components of the kit and topics reviewed in the lessons.

 ## Meeting Notes
+### Meeting 4 ——— Mon.
+04/15 at 12:00PM

+ACTIVITIES:
+- Finished constructing the robot.
+- Mariano began testing the servo using MATLAB.

+NOTES:
+- QUEST on 04/22.
+Checkout the learning objectives in the CIS.
+- We ARE planning to meet tomorrow at 3:45 in STJS.

+TO-DO:
+- Keep testing the robot's components, and prepare to actually program it.

+——— END MEETING ———

 ### Meeting 3 ——— Fri.
 04/12 at 12:00PM

 ACTIVITIES: